 When I was 4 years old, I decided to declutter my mom’s closet.
-At least 15 pairs of shoes went directly to the garbage.
+At least 15 pairs of shoes went to the garbage.
 This was my first serious attempt to become a minimalist.

-Lately, minimalistic lifestyle became trendy and I feel much more comfortable on our planet earth!
-However, minimalism is often misunderstood and explained as owning less will lead you to some kind of spiritual awakening.
+Lately, a minimalistic lifestyle has become trendy, and I feel much more comfortable on our planet Earth!
+However, minimalism is often misunderstood and explained as owning less will lead you to some spiritual awakening.
 E.g. Marie Kondo’s bestselling book about decluttering your closet.

 I define minimalism as my lifestyle and as my condition.
-Minimalism makes my life beautiful but at the same time uncomfortable.
-The best way to describe this, is to introduce you to my wardrobe!
+Minimalism makes my life beautiful but at the same time, uncomfortable.
+The best way to describe this is to introduce you to my wardrobe!

 My motto is “the best jewellery – no jewellery”.
 I have never worn rings or other accessories (not counting my teenager hippy period when I was in love with wooden necklaces).
 However, a few years ago I received a present from my best friend – a silver earring made by the Lithuanian artist Saulius Vaitiekūnas (gallery Terra Recognita).
 The screw is the last object you expect to see in somebodies ear and I love it!
 As well as the necklines made by the same author.
-From a first gaze it looks like a simple stone, but so special – also received as a present from my colleagues at the art fair ArtVilnius.
+At a first gaze it looks like a simple stone, but so special – also received it as a present from my colleagues at the art fair ArtVilnius.

 I love owning little, but until I discover and find this little, I need to go through a thought process!
 It takes many fruitless visits to the stores, trying, returning, thinking, searching.
-Did I tell you that if I don’t like new shampoo, I still must finish it first, otherwise my condition draws me crazy?
+Did I tell you that if I don’t like new shampoo, I still must finish it first.
+Otherwise my condition draws me crazy?